moumax/marc-lantol/README.md

 # Tasks

 [] -- Align dark and language buttons
-[] -- Translate projects in english
+[x] -- Translate projects in english
-[] -- Add better text in french for projects
+[x] -- Add better text in french for projects
-[] -- Align top buttons with dark and language buttons
+[] -- Align top buttons with dark and language buttons [] -- Fix style on dark and language button
+[] -- Add framer motion